yicheng-fu/yicheng-fu.github.io/_pages/about.md

 ---

 I am a PhD student in the DIVER Lab at the College of Computer Science and Technology, Zhejiang University, fortunate to work with [Prof. Jinfei Liu](https://person.zju.edu.cn/jinfeiliu).
-My recent research interests include reinforcement learning and city intelligence.
+My recent research interests include reinforcement learning.
 I also did some research on data pricing before.

 # Publications